Traumatic brain injury types and causes

 Possible additional instrumental or laboratory medical tests purposes to clarify the diagnosis of traumatic brain injury:

 - cerebrovascular Doppler ultrasonography, REG, EhoEG

 - brain CT

 - lumbar puncture (LP) for cerebrospinal fluid (CSF) analysis

-Patients after head injury with persistent confusion, behavioral changes and subnormal alertness, extreme dizziness or focal neurologic signs (hemiparesis) should be admitted to the hospital and soon thereafter have a MRI or CT scan.
+Patients after a head injury with persistent confusion, behavioral changes, and subnormal alertness, extreme dizziness or focal neurologic signs (hemiparesis) should be admitted to the hospital and soon thereafter have an MRI or CT scan.

 Glasgow Coma Scale (GCS)